mobarski/smol/README.md

 ### local label

-`_name:`
+`.name:`

-Local labels (starting with underscore) are only available between between two normal labels (can be reused).
+Local labels (starting with dot) are only available between between two normal labels (can be reused).